AlexandreAbraham/frontiers2013/reviews.rst

 interesting, the focus of this manuscript is on neuroimaging specific cases.
 Scikit-learn is deeply presented in the reference paper Pedregosa et al. 2012.

-Our goal with this manuscript is to provide enough material to the non-experienced user so that he can run a basis estimator on his data.
-Provided scripts are simple enough for non-experienced users.
-We believe that they will be able to run them on their data and copy/paste the code they need in a new script.
-Unfortunately, there is no way to simplify the structure of scipy and numpy.
-We presented the methods that we found useful.
+Our goal with this manuscript is to provide enough material so that the non-experienced can run an estimator on his data.
+Provided scripts are short, documented, and simple enough to be understood by non-technical people.
+We believe that these scripts can be used as a basis for their own study.
+Unfortunately, numpy and scipy are huge modules that proposes a lot of features we do not need.
+The features we highlighted from these packages are the ones that we found useful in our field.

-The code snippets in the code are laconic but they focus on the interesting
-lines: they focus on a particular task.
-Technical details like module importation are treated directly into the provided scripts, that are fully documented and readable by a non experienced user.
+The code snippets in the code are laconic but they focus on the interesting lines, to perform a particular task.
+Technical details like module importation are treated directly into the provided scripts, that are fully documented and readable by a non-experienced user.

 We reworded our position regarding nilearn: it is clearly under development and only advanced users should start using it.
 All references to nilearn have also